scollier/Summit2014OSEonOSPViaHeat/scott/summit_lab_2014.md

     ip a
     sudo ovs-vsctl show

-Here you will notice that out of the box, packstack does not configure the interfaces.
-In it's current state, the single Ethernet interface has an IP address from the classroom DHCP server.
-We need to migrate that IP address to the *br-public* interface.

-**Set up the interfaces on the server:**

 For this lab we will need 3 interfaces.
-The DHCP interface will likely be *em1* or *eth0* or something similar.
-These instructions will assume *em1*.
+The DHCP interface was the single NIC *em1*.
 The interface *em1* will be associated with the *br-public* bridge.
 Lastly, a new interface *classroom* will be created and assume the MAC address of *em1* for external communications.
 Ensure the *ifcfg-em1*, *ifcfg-br-public*, and *ifcfg-classroom* files look as follows.
 The *ifcfg-br-public* and *ifcfg-classroom* files will have to be created.
 The three files on the host should look exactly the same as what is listed below.

-Before configuring these files, first copy the MAC address from the system *em1* interface

-    ip a show dev em1

-The MAC Address is on the second line of output on the link/ether line:

-    2: em1: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc mq state UP qlen 1000
-        link/ether f0:4d:a2:3b:a0:59 brd ff:ff:ff:ff:ff:ff
-        inet 10.16.138.52/21 brd 10.16.143.255 scope global em1
-        inet6 fe80::f24d:a2ff:fe3b:a059/64 scope link
-           valid_lft forever preferred_lft forever

-Alternatively, this script will display only the MAC Address:

-    ip a show dev em1 | awk 'NR==2{print $2}'
-    f0:4d:a2:3b:a0:59

-Create the file **/etc/sysconfig/network-scripts/ifcfg-br-public** with the following contents.
-Note the line MACADDR will use a fabricated MAC address.
-Change the 1st and 2nd bytes (5th and 6th octets in the right most position) to match your lab station number.
-Remember to convert to hex:

-    cat << EOF > /etc/sysconfig/network-scripts/ifcfg-br-public
+    cat /etc/sysconfig/network-scripts/ifcfg-br-public
-    DEVICE="br-public"
-    ONBOOT="yes"
-    DEVICETYPE=ovs
-    TYPE="OVSBridge"
-    OVSBOOTPROTO="static"
-    IPADDR="172.16.0.1"
-    NETMASK="255.255.0.0"
-    MACADDR=de:ad:be:ef:00:00
-    EOF

-The configuration file for em1 exists already, edit **/etc/sysconfig/network-scripts/ifcfg-em1** to contain the following contents.
-Use the same MAC address specified in the previous file:

-    cat << EOF > /etc/sysconfig/network-scripts/ifcfg-em1
+    cat /etc/sysconfig/network-scripts/ifcfg-em1
-    DEVICE="em1"
-    ONBOOT="yes"
-    TYPE="OVSPort"
-    OVS_BRIDGE="br-public"
-    PROMISC="yes"
-    DEVICETYPE="ovs"
-    MACADDR=de:ad:be:ef:00:00
-    EOF

-Configure a new interface called *classroom* to provide external access.
-Create the file **/etc/sysconfig/network/ifcfg-classroom** with the contents.
-Use the MAC address that was copied from the original *em1* interface:

-    cat << EOF > /etc/sysconfig/network-scripts/ifcfg-classroom
+    cat /etc/sysconfig/network-scripts/ifcfg-classroom
-    DEVICE="classroom"
-    ONBOOT="yes"
-    TYPE="OVSIntPort"
-    OVS_BRIDGE="br-public"
-    DEVICETYPE="ovs"
-    BOOTPROTO=dhcp
-    OVS_EXTRA="set Interface classroom type=internal"
-    MACADDR=f0:4d:a2:3b:a0:59
-    EOF

-**Restart Networking and review the interface configuration:**

-Restart networking services

-    sudo service network restart

-Note: Due to the reassigning of MAC addresses errors may occur until a reboot.
-If needed reboot:

-    sudo reboot
+Packstack does not configure the interfaces but in this lab they have already been configured for you.
+In the original state, the single Ethernet interface had an IP address from the classroom DHCP server.
+We needed to migrate that IP address to the *br-public* interface.

 Confirm the *172.16.0.1* IP address is assigned to the bridge interface *br-public*;